rdabotelho/model-dsl/README.md

 - Reports generation
 - Codes gereration

-> At the end we will show a small practical case of how to make a ASCII class diagram generator with the DSL model
+> At the end we will show a small practical case of how to make a ASCII class diagram generator with the Model DSL

 ## Model DSL Syntax